 “A Dreamer’s Life: The INFP Personality Type” Comments, Page 1

-You are currently browsing comments.
-If you would like to return to the full story, you can read the full entry here: “A Dreamer’s Life: The INFP Personality Type”.
+Just click to return to the article “A Dreamer’s Life: The INFP Personality Type”.

-29 Responses (12 Discussion Threads) to “A Dreamer’s Life: The INFP Personality Type”
+45 Comments (15 Discussion Threads) on “A Dreamer’s Life: The INFP Personality Type”

 I know how you feel….and probably how you think.
 For me being INFP has been a big problem, especially for a straight bloke!
 I’m supposed to be organised and logical, according to my role models and I can be if I try but without doubt, my world is in my head and my feelings are the key motivators in just about everything I do and say.
 I have all the classic traits, as identified by Carl Jung (you know exactly what they are) but these traits have put me at great odds with the life I,ve had so far.
 For 35 years I’ve been in engineering and couldn’t understand why I never really enjoyed it.
 I’ve been fired three times for dissagreeing with people who upset my inner values, which as you know are profoundly routed in freedom and fairness and I’ve paid the price for not aligning my life and career with myself; instead trying to align myself with my life and career.